hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 ![:scale 70%](images/aws_provision.png)

 ???
 **This should look familiar if you've ever used GCP.
-From the EC2 Panel, you click on Instances > Launch Instance, and you'll see a list of different AWS Machine Images (AMIs) you can use to provision your Instance.
-Some of these are provided by AWS, others are provided by third parties in the marketplace.
+From the EC2 Panel, you click on Instances > Launch Instance, and you'll see a list of different GCP Machine Images (AMIs) you can use to provision your Instance.
+Some of these are provided by GCP, others are provided by third parties in the marketplace.
 You either search or browse for the thing you need, and click on it.
 Easy.**

 ---
-name: GCP-Console-Provision-2
+name: AWS-Console-Provision-2
-# Method 1: GCP Portal (GUI)
+# Method 1: AWS Portal (GUI)
 ![:scale 60%](images/aws_provision_2.png)

 ???
 **Once you've chosen your AMI, you will fill in some more details - the instance type, the VPC you want it to launch in, any associated IAM roles you want to assign it, external storage, tags, security groups... it's a long list of options!
-The GCP console can be handy for spinning up individual VMs and dev or test environments.
+The AWS console can be handy for spinning up individual VMs and dev or test environments.
 The good news is that it's really easy to spin up infrastructure this way.
 The bad news is that it doesn't scale, and chances are that nobody is keeping track of what got built.**

 It's really easy to make a big mess of things if you simply give everyone a console account and turn them loose in the cloud environment.